ivre/ivre/doc/DOCKER.md

     $ docker start -i ivreclient
     ivre@ivreclient:~$

-If you do not want to exit the shell but only detach it from your terminal, use `C-p C-q`.
-You can attach it again latter by issuing `docker attach ivreclient`.
+If you do not want to exit the shell but only detach from it, use `C-p C-q`.
+You can attach to it again later by issuing `docker attach ivreclient`.